 Ash Landing and Claife Heights Windermere walk

+THIS TRAIL WAS CREATED BEFORE THE CORONAVIRUS CRISIS AND MAY NOT REFLECT THE CURRENT SITUATION.
+PLEASE CHECK THE WRAY CASTLE HOMEPAGE FOR THE MOST UP TO DATE INFORMATION ABOUT VISITING.
 This elevated walk alongside Lake Windermere's undeveloped western side features a dramatic viewing point at Low Blind How, where a gap in the wall leads to a crag that boasts stunning views of the lake, islands and the Troutbeck fells.

 The view provides ample reward for the extra effort required to get here.
 Dropping back down to the lakeshore for an easy return route you can make a visit to Wray Castle if you have time.